eclipse/mosaic.website/content/docs/scenarios/create_a_new_scenario.md

 5. Afterwards the `mapping_config.json` and `scenario_config.json` are created and all files are moved to the right place.
 In the `scenario_config.json` values like the center coordinate will automatically be set using data from the SUMO related files.

-While this is technically sufficient to start working on your scenario there are a couple of other things you can do to achieve better results.
+While this is technically sufficient to start working on your scenario, like [importing routes](#importing-routes-to-your-scenario) to it, there are a couple of other things you can do to achieve better results.

 ### Clean the OSM-file using Osmosis